Robert-Beane/theoryProject/README.md

 * [normalizeTraining.py](normalizeTraining.py)  - Script for normalizing images, was not used in the final CNN.
 * [multiLayer.py](multiLayer.py)  - Runs implementation of Multi Layer Perceptron (low accuracy).
 * [convolutional.py](convolutional.py)  - Runs the CNN for the LEGO dataset; the final, main implementation.
+* [copyFiles.py](copyFiles.py)  - Duplicate files script.
+Made to duplicate a large amount of images at once.

 ## Overview